226th Rifle Division: Second Battle of Kharkov

 When the offensive began on May 12 the strike force was deployed on the sector of Dragunovka, Peschanoe, and Piatnitskoe within the Staryi Saltiv bridgehead.
 The 226th was on the right flank, tying in with 28th Army's 13th Guards Rifle Division to the north.
 These divisions faced the 513th Regiment of the German 294th Infantry Division.
 Following a 60-minute artillery preparation, including a 15-20-minute air raid, the attack began at 0730 hours and gained up to 10 km during the day, with the 226th making the most progress and capturing Hill 124 in the process.
 It had the 36th Tank Brigade in direct support and by day's end had broken through the German tactical defense before beginning a pursuit of the defeated elements of the 294th and 71st Infantry Divisions and taking the key village of Nepokrytaya after a brief battle.

 During the first half of the following day, 38th Army's shock group made impressive gains as the German lines fell back; taking advantage of this success the 13th Guards and 244th Rifle Divisions of 28th Army also advanced.
 However, starting at 1300 hours, a concerted German counterthrust, led by 3rd and 23rd Panzer Divisions and supported by three infantry regiments, struck the 124th and 81st Divisions "on the nose" and sent them reeling back.
 Under this pressure, the shaken rifle divisions withdrew as best they could to the Bolshaia Babka River.
 Overnight on May 13/14 the 226th retook Nepokrytaya and attempted to develop this success to Mikhailovka Pervaya.
 By morning the two panzer divisions had concentrated their main forces and at 1000 hours attacked toward Peremoga with air support.
 The division was forced to again abandon Nepokrytaya and withdraw to the Bolshaia Babka.
 While German efforts to reduce the Staryi Saltiv bridgehead were repulsed these reverses temporarily ended 38th Army's role in the offensive.

-38th Army went back to the attack on May 18; the 226th and 124th Divisions gained up to 2km and the depleted tank brigades were ordered to exploit, but this came to nothing.
+38th Army went back to the attack on May 18; the 226th and 124th Divisions gained up to 2 km and the depleted tank brigades were ordered to exploit, but this came to nothing.
 While this was happening a disaster was brewing in the Izium–Barvenkove salient where three Soviet armies were encircled by May 24 and soon destroyed.
 The 226th escaped this fate, but had been significantly depleted during the offensive.